 A glossy finish is a perfect choice for a piece that is very image heavy and does not have a large amount of text.

-Some people also like to use Spot UV coating to make a specific area of the business card more glossy, in many cases clients choose to use this finish for their logos.
+What’s more, Some people also like to use Spot UV coating to make a specific area of the business card more glossy, and in many cases clients choose to use this finish for their logos.
 Some PostNet locations have also used a raised Spot UV coating to give projects an embossed look without the added cost.

 Finally, think about playing with the shape and size of your business card.
 Keep in mind that business cards shouldn’t be too big, as they are designed to be placed in wallets and have traditionally been the size of a credit card.
 Some fun ideas include square business cards, rounded corners, or oval business cards to complement the logo’s design.

 Recently there have been incredible advancements in the types of paper being developed.
 One of the more popular advancements has been the creation of synthetic stock paper.
 This type of paper is a great option for restaurants and many have started using it to replace their laminated menus where the edges have started to curl.

 Synthetic paper comes in varying weights and is waterproof and tear resistant.
 Due to the durability of the paper, restaurants clean them in the dishwasher to sanitize them and save staff time while also eliminating the need to constantly replace laminated menus.

 With so many options for paper, you’ll have no problem making your next print project come to life in a fun, unique way.
 The expert team at every PostNet can help you determine what type of paper and finish will be the best for your needs and are happy to assist you in your next project.

 Visit your nearest PostNet location and let us help you create a beautifully printed piece.